glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/09-session.md

 ![image-39](./../../workshop-images/image-39.jpg)

-Let's see the application in action, which is now hosted in the cloud with the database integrated with the help of the Data Api Builder and Azure Static Web Apps.
+Let's see the application in action, which is now hosted in the cloud with the database integrated with the help of the Data Api builder and Azure Static Web Apps.

 ![image-40](./../../workshop-images/gif-03.gif)